FarronF/limerick-council-meetings/meetings/2024/10/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of the Municipal District of Adare-Rathkeale - 3rd September 2024.md

 age crime is challenging for An Garda Síochána who are currently working with Tusla on

 the matter.
 Councillor Teskey queried if the Road Traffic Act applies on Greenways.
+The
+---
-The--- 5
+5

 Superintendent advised as the Greenway is a public place the Road Traffic Act and Public